monoscope-tech/apitoolkit-landing/blog/mastering-api-debugging/index.md

 Developers have access to a wide range of tools and techniques to aid the debugging process.
 Here are a few essential tools and techniques that can simplify API debugging:

-* **API testing tools:** Use tools such as [APIToolkit](https://monoscope.tech/) to send requests, analyze responses, and troubleshoot issues.
+* **API testing tools:** Use tools such as [monoscope](https://monoscope.tech/) to send requests, analyze responses, and troubleshoot issues.
 * **Logging libraries:** Incorporate logging libraries, such as log4j or Winston, to generate detailed logs and track the flow of your API code.
 * **Debugging proxies:** Debugging proxies like Charles or Fiddler allow you to intercept [API](https://monoscope.tech/blog/how-to-generate-automated-api-documentation/) requests and responses, analyze them, and pinpoint potential problems.
-* **API documentation tools:** Utilize tools like APIToolkit to generate and visualize [automated API documentation](https://monoscope.tech/blog/how-to-generate-automated-api-documentation/), making it easier to understand and debug.
+* **API documentation tools:** Utilize tools like monoscope to generate and visualize [automated API documentation](https://monoscope.tech/blog/how-to-generate-automated-api-documentation/), making it easier to understand and debug.

 ## Avoiding Common Debugging Mistakes